 - People exposed to dioxins after industrial accidents in Germany, Seveso (Italy), and California, and after chronic exposures at work and in the environment

 Each of these groups differs from the Vietnam veterans in the characteristics of the people exposed, the nature of the dioxin exposures, and other factors such as diet and other chemical exposures.

 Taken together, these studies have looked at possible links between Agent Orange (or dioxin) and a number of cancer types.

 Non-Hodgkin lymphoma: Most studies of Vietnam veterans have not shown an increase in non-Hodgkin lymphoma (NHL).
-But several studies have found a link between phenoxy herbicide exposure (usually on the job) and NHL.
+But several studies have found a link between phenoxy herbicide exposure (usually at work) and NHL.
 Some studies of farmers and agricultural workers also suggest this association, although not all studies have found such a link.

-Hodgkin disease: Most studies of Vietnam veterans have not found an increase in Hodgkin disease.
-However, Hodgkin disease has been linked to phenoxy herbicide exposure in some other studies.
-Many studies of farmers and agricultural workers show an increase in Hodgkin disease, which may relate to herbicide exposure.
+Hodgkin lymphoma (Hodgkin disease): Most studies of Vietnam veterans have not found an increase in Hodgkin lymphoma.
+However, it has been linked to phenoxy herbicide exposure in some other studies.
+Many studies of farmers and agricultural workers show an increase in Hodgkin lymphoma, which may be related to herbicide exposure.

-The link between Hodgkin disease and dioxin exposure specifically is less clear, as studies have given mixed results.
+The link between Hodgkin lymphoma and dioxin exposure specifically is less clear, as studies have had mixed results.

 Lung and other respiratory cancers: Most studies of Vietnam veterans have not shown an increase in respiratory cancers, such as those of the lung, trachea (windpipe), and larynx (voice box).
 Most studies of people exposed to herbicides at work, such as herbicide manufacturing workers, herbicide applicators, and farmers have not found an excess risk of lung cancer.